sccn/lsl_archived/INSTALL.md

         │   ├── lsl_c.h
         │   └── lsl_cpp.h
         └── lib
-            ├── liblsl64_MSVC14.dll
+            ├── liblsl64.dll
-            ├── liblsl64_MSVC14.lib
+            ├── liblsl64.lib
             └── lslboost.lib

 On Unix systems (Linux+OS X) the executable's library path is changed to include `../LSL/lib/` and the executable folder (`./`) so common libraries (Qt, Boost) can be distributed in a single library directory or put in the same folder.
-On Windows, the library is copied to (and search in) the executable folder.
+On Windows, the library is copied to (and searched in) the executable folder.

 If you want to build against the compiled liblsl, please see `OutOfTreeTest/CMakeLists.txt` for an example.